The Social Navigation Hypothesis of Unipolar Depression:

 E.H, Watson, P.J, & Thomson, J.A.
 Love’s labour’s lost:

 Depression as an evolutionary adaptation to obtain help from those with whom

 one is in conflict.
-Unpublished Manuscript, rejected without review, by The
+In prep. resubmission; rejected without review by The

-Journal of the American Medical Association, The Lancet, and The New England
+Journal of the American Medical Association, The Lancet, The New England

 Evolution of Depression - Does It Have A Role?
 April 3, 2004.
 All in the